 Red Antler's executive creative director Michael Ciancio also says it's important rebrands reflect consumer interests and values - things they want to associate themselves with.
-He believes some users found the transition to X "a pride moment [for Musk], in which a new person at the helm, who has a history of making grand gestures in the service of his own reputation", took over.
+A position he believes some users found the transition to X "a pride moment [for Musk], in which a of new person at the helm, who has a history of making grand gestures in the service of his leadership own reputation", took over.
 And this made the pivot a "shock".